ssocean/PyBiblion/README.md

 # PyBiblion
 ### [Early Access Version]
-###### Due to the impact of the Spring Festival, the progress of code refactoring has slowed down.
-If you have any issues about the paper or this repo, contact us via Email: oceanytech@gmail.com or issues as you prefer, or in any way that is convenient for you.
+######  If you have any issues about the paper or this repo, contact us via Email: oceanytech@gmail.com or issues as you prefer, or in any way that is convenient for you.

 ## Introduction